Finnish for busy people

 The words above were adopted into Finnish a very long time ago.
 “Foreign” sounds, especially consonants, were almost always converted into a “more Finnish” form, which often meant stripping the consonant clusters.
 However, newer loanwords don’t always follow the same tendency.

 Among newer loanwords, there has been a trend towards allowing “un-Finnish” syllable constructions into Finnish words.
 Because of this, there is a whole group of words that do have a consonant cluster at their beginning.
-How old they are exactly and what language (or language group) they are loaned from is not important for this article.
+How old they are exactly and what language (or language group) they are borrowed from is not important for this article.

 Origin Finnish English